amazingrando/gumshoe/srd/6-YourCharacter.md

 *\[For TimeWatch, History may be split into Ancient, Contemporary and Future abilities.\]*

+#### Hunting (Technical)

+As an experienced hunter, you know not only how to find, kill, and prepare edible game, but also how to:

+  - follow a track in the wilderness

+  - find your way out of the woods when lost

+  - understand the behavior of wild animals

+  - tell which creature a bone, hank of fur, or feather came from

+  - tell whether other people have been in a wild area, and how long ago they passed by

+On a spend/Push you can:

+  - put hunters at ease or gain assistance from them

+  - bag a game animal of your choice (must be native to the area), refreshing your Scrounging pool.

 ### Impersonate (Interpersonal)

 You’re good at posing as another person, whether briefly misrepresenting yourself during a phone call or spending long periods undercover in a fictional identity.